Becklyn/php-cs/README.md

 Testing Helpers
 ---------------

-The bundle contains various base tests, that can be used in bundles / libraries / projects.
+The bundle contains various base tests, that can be used in bundles / libraries.

 ### Schema Validation Test